 Left: „An der Pferdeweide“.
 In the background former riding halls, the antenna tower and Augsburg’s Gaskessel.
 Right: Backside of a motor pool in the northern area, St. Thaddäus in the background.

-Left: The German Kantine (canteen) in the center of Reese Barracks.
+Left: The German Kantine (canteen) in the center of Reese Barracks, in early years NCO club.
 Right: Typical clinker brick buildings (former horse stables) at Reese.

 Old acacias in contrast to the red clinker brick of the Admin Bldgs 26 and 27, home of the Facilities Engineer / DEH and of the Regional Contracting Office, in the middle of the kaserne area.